All Episodes

 Previous presidents, including Ronaldus Magnus and Jimmy Carter, had both retained holdovers from the previous administration and only replaced them gradually as their tenures expired.

-Now this allowed for continuity of leadership within the U.S. attorney offices during the transition.
+Now, this allowed for continuity of leadership within the U.S. Attorney offices during the transition.

-This is uh this is audio from my television show, March 24th, 1993.
+This is audio from my television show, March 24th, 1993.

-Uh we will continue to pursue this investigation.
+We will continue to pursue this investigation.

-I'm confident that uh it will be pursued by experienced career prosecutors who are conducting this investigation under my leadership.
+I'm confident that it will be pursued by experienced career prosecutors who are conducting this investigation under my leadership.

-I can only trust that in the tradition of the Department of Justice, the integrity of that investigation will not be uh blemished by political considerations.
+I can only trust that in the tradition of the Department of Justice, the integrity of that investigation will not be blemished by political considerations.

-Well, it it it didn't go forward.
+Well, it didn't go forward.

 By the way, this is the real reason all 93 were fired.

-Clinton wanted to get rid of the U.S. attorney in Little Rock over Whitewater things, and to make it look like he was not getting rid of one particular U.S. attorney, he just broomed them all.
+And to make it look like he was not getting rid of one particular U.S. attorney, he just broomed them all.

-By dismissing all 93 U.S. attorneys at one time, the Clintons conveniently cleared the decks to appoint Paula Casey, well-known friend of Bill as the U.S. attorney for Little Rock.
+By dismissing all 93 U.S. attorneys at one time, the Clintons conveniently cleared the decks to appoint Paula Casey, well-known friend of Bill, as the U.S. attorney for Little Rock.

-Ms. Casey never did bring any big Whitewater indictments, and she rejected information from another friend of Bill, David Hale, on the business practices of the Arkansas elite, including Mr. Clinton.
+Ms. Casey never did bring any big whitewater indictments, and she rejected information from another friend of Bill, David Hale, on the business practices of the Arkansas elite, including Mr. Clinton.

 When it comes to politicizing justice, in short, the Bush White House is full of amateurs compared to the Clintons.

-Number six, audio soundbite number six is Janet Reno, also for my television show, March 24th, held a press conference.
+Number six, audio soundbite number six is Janet Reno, also from my television show.

 This was her announcement.